 And without any real accomplishment, SAP stated the following about Fiori.

 “We’ve come a long way from the old SAP GUI,” he said.
 “The challenge is clear.
 We are no longer benchmarking against some other business software, because most of them are not very beautiful.
 We are benchmarking against consumer software.
 We’re committed to providing the most exciting user experience in the industry.” – SAP co-CEO Jim Hagemann

 Can Jim Hagemann be Serious?

-Therefore this seems to be an example of SAP declaring victory before the battle has occurred.
+Therefore, this seems to be an example of SAP declaring victory before the battle occurred.
 Jim Hagemann made this statement around the time of Fiori’s announcement.
 He would have to have known that no one was using Fiori at this time and how far away anyone was from using Fiori.
 But his statement makes it sound like the old SAP GUI is a thing of the past, and customers have moved on to Fiori.

 IDG Offers Some Suitably Compliant SAP Fiori Coverage